-- 1. What are animals that live in the desert?

-- a.
-Foxes, owls, and polar bears

-- b.
-African wild dogs, camels, and coyotes\\

-- c.
-Wildebeests, elephants, and zebra

-- 2. True or false: Primary succession occurs on surfaces that always has plant life to live on it.

-- a.
-True

-- b.
-False\\ secondary succession

-- 3. True or false: Endemic species are also called invasive species.

-- a.
-True

-b.
-False\\ - invasive species are called nonnative species
+- 1. What are animals that live in the desert? - a.
+Foxes, owls, and polar bears - b.
+African wild dogs, camels, and coyotes\\ - c.
+Wildebeests, elephants, and zebra - 2.
+True or false: Primary succession occurs on surfaces that always has plant life to live on it. - a.
+True - b.
+False\\ secondary succession - 3.
+True or false: Endemic species are also called invasive species. - a.
+True - b.
+False\\ invasive species are called nonnative species

-- 1. What are two things that fuel plants? - Q. \\\\\
+a. at are two things that fuel plants?

-- 2. Compare the key terms: herbivore, carnivore, producer, and consumer. - Q./ gain energy which are producers.
-Carnivores are also consumers and eat the herbivores to gain energy.
+npare the key terms: herbivore, carnivore, producer, consumer.

+a.

 - 1. What are two things that fuel plants? - a.
 Two things that fuel plants are energy from the sun photosynthesize and decomposers, bacteria, and fungi. - 2.
 Compare the key terms: herbivore, carnivore, producer, and consumer. - a.
-Herbivores tend to be consumers and they eat plants to
+Herbivores tend to be consumers and they eat plants to gain energy which are producers.
+Carnivores are also consumers and eat the herbivores to gain energy.